Mississauga path

 Before You Hire

-If your request looks contractor-ready, we may introduce you to a rebate-aware contractor.
+If your request looks contractor-ready and you consent, we may introduce you to a contractor who says they can discuss permit, inspection, quote, and documentation questions.
 We do not guarantee eligibility or rebate approval.